paperduck/algo/README.md

 ### Technical Specifications

 - Intended for Linux operating system.
-- C++ latest version will be used for main application.
+- C++ latest version could be used for main application.
 - MySQL database.
 - Scripting languages will be used as appropriate, with preference given to Python, Bash, and Haskell.